The Early Days: Presbyterian Meeting House Burial Ground

 In 1747, he entered matrimony with Sarah Fairfax, a member of the esteemed Fairfax family.
 Sarah Carlyle, laid to rest beside her husband in the Meeting House burial ground, bore seven children.
 Among them, Sarah Fairfax Carlyle, the fifth child, was the first to survive infancy.
 Tragically, Sarah passed away on January 22, 1761, shortly after giving birth to their seventh child, Ann.
 Her gravestone is among the oldest in the Meeting House burial ground (see picture above).

 Subsequently, on October 22, John wedded Sybil West, the daughter of Hugh West, a prominent figure in Alexandria who established the village of West.
-Located west of Alexandria near Hooff’s run along Duke Street, this village eventually evolved into the present-day Carlyle neighborhood and the site of the United States Patent and Trademark Offices.
-Over the course of their decade-long marriage, Sybil and John were blessed with four children, yet only George William survived.
+Located west of Alexandria near Hooff’s run along Duke Street, this village eventually evolved into the present-day Carlyle neighborhood and the United States Patent and Trademark Offices site.
+Sybil and John were blessed with four children throughout their decade-long marriage, yet only George William survived.
 Following Sybil’s demise in 1769, John Carlyle chose not to remarry.

 In 1775, Carlyle’s daughter Ann joined in matrimony with Henry Whiting but tragically died during childbirth in 1778.